aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-types/connector/_index.md

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
 1. Get a slide's reference through its index.
-1. Add two [AutoShape](https://reference.aspose.com/slides/java/com.aspose.slides/AutoShape) to the slide using the `AddAutoShape` method exposed by the `Shapes` object.
+1. Add two [AutoShape](https://reference.aspose.com/slides/java/com.aspose.slides/AutoShape) to the slide using the `addAutoShape` method exposed by the `Shapes` object.
-1. Add a connector using the `AddConnector` method exposed by the `Shapes` object by defining the connector type.
+1. Add a connector using the `addConnector` method exposed by the `Shapes` object by defining the connector type.
 1. Connect the shapes using the connector.
-1. Call the `Reroute` method to apply the shortest connection path.
+1. Call the `reroute` method to apply the shortest connection path.
 1. Save the presentation.

 This Java code shows you how to add a connector (a bent connector) between two shapes (an ellipse and rectangle):